jacekgajek/ads/README.md

 2. Group with `groupBy` parameter
 3. Filter data with `filter` parameter (RSQL syntax)
 4. Select native aggregations (`sum`, `max`, `min`, `count`, `avg`)
 5. Add custom expression using selected values with `custom` parameter.
-Aggregations are accessible in format `[aggregation]_[field]`, for example `sum_clicks`.
+Aggregations are accessible in format `[aggregation]_[field]`, for example `sum_clicks/sum_impressions`.
 All used variables must be selected in previous steps.
 6. Exclude unwanted fields which was used as intermediate values with `exclude` parameter

 See `sample_requests.http` for examples.